AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-The proof obligations associated with the Contract_Cases runtime checks performed at the beginning of a call are assigned in the same way as those associated with a specific precondition check.
-More specifically, the proof obligation is imposed on the caller or on the callee depending on whether the subprogram in question is a dispatching operation.
+The verification conditions associated with the Contract_Cases runtime checks performed at the beginning of a call are assigned in the same way as those associated with a specific precondition check.
+More specifically, the verification condition is imposed on the caller or on the callee depending on whether the subprogram in question is a dispatching operation.

 .. centered:: **Examples**